jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab12.md

 ## Register

 An HLS IP or kernel can be controlled by a host application, or embedded processor using the Slave AXI4-Lite interface (```s_axilite```) which acts as a system bus for communication between the processor and the kernel.
 Using the ```s_axilite``` interface the host or an embedded processor can start and stop the kernel, and read or write data to it.
-When Vitis HLS synthesizes the design the ```s_axilite``` interface is implemented as an adapter that captures the data that was communicated from the host in registers on the adapter.
+When Vitis HLS synthesizes the design the ```s_axilite``` interface is implemented as an adapter that captures the data communicated from the host in registers on the adapter.

 The AXI4-Lite interface performs several functions within a Vivado IP or Vitis kernel:

-* It maps a block-level control mechanism which can be used to start and stop the kernel.
+* It maps a block-level control mechanism that can be used to start and stop the kernel.

 * It provides a channel for passing scalar arguments, pointers to scalar values, function return values, and address offsets for ```m_axi``` interfaces from the host to the IP or kernel